 I’m an evolutionary ecologist studying how organisms respond to rapid changes in their environment, particularly anthropogenic changes like climate change and urbanization.
 I’m especially interested in how responses on different timescales interact with each other, from the near-immediate response provided by behavior, to within-generation phenotypic plasticity, to the multiple-generations required for adaptive evolution.
-Most of my research has focused on temperature because it’s ubiquitous, highly variable, affects most aspects of biology.
-Climate change makes understanding responses to temperature particularly important, and my research I’m proudest of has directly measured evolutionary responses to climate change.
+Most of my research has focused on temperature because it’s ubiquitous, highly variable, and affects most aspects of biology.
+Climate change makes understanding responses to temperature particularly important, and the research I’m proudest of has directly measured evolutionary responses to climate change.
 My research combines field and museum-based observational studies with field and lab experiments on live organisms.
-I work with a wide variety of traits, from color and morphology to behavior to life history, and often consider how these different classes of traits interact with each other.
+I work with a wide variety of traits, from color and morphology to behavior to life history, and often consider how these different types of traits interact with each other.
 Currently, I’m a postdoctoral researcher at the University of Oulu with Sami Kivelä, applying my interests in phenotypic plasticity and local adaptation to study how butterflies and moths are evolving in cities.